Pushing and Pulling Ponderomotive Forces in Wavepackets and Beat Waves: Conclusions

 \section{Conclusions}

 We have described the dynamics of particles of various types in fast-oscillating fields of 1D quasi-monochromatic wavepackets and beat-wave packets.
 The ponderomotive force (which is sometimes referred to as the gradient force) depends to the same extent on slow spatial and temporal variations of the wave amplitude.
-Our simplified models can be applied to charged particles (`simple particle'), anisoptropic-shape particles (`dumbbell'), permanent-dipole particles, as well as polarizable particles (`induced dipole').
-We paid particular attention to backward waves with oppositely-directed phase and group velocities, and to beat waves, in which the direction of the motion of sub-pulses can be controlled by the wave frequencies.
-Despite the simplicity of the 1D system under consideration, it exhibits a very rich behavior.
+Our simplified models can be applied to charged particles (`simple particle'), anisotropic-shape particles (`dumbbell'), permanent-dipole particles, as well as polarizable particles (`induced dipole').
+We paid particular attention to backward waves with oppositely-directed phase and group velocities, and to beat waves, in which the direction of the motion of sub-pulses can be controlled by the wave frequencies. {The beat wave, formed, e.g., by two different forward-propagating eigenmodes of a waveguide, exhibits properties of a backward-propagating wave.
+(Experimental demonstration of the particle pulling based on such a backward wave is an open challenge.)} Despite the simplicity of the 1D system under consideration, it exhibits a very rich behavior.
 We have provided a thorough theoretical analysis of various regimes of the particle dynamics, as well as numerical solutions of the equations of motion.

 In particular, the motion of a simple point particle in a wavepacket field is conservative and depends on the forward or backward phase velocity of the wave.
 Next, dumbbell and permanent-dipole particles can demonstrate either regular or chaotic regimes depending on the wave amplitude.
-Finally, the dynamics of various particles in a beat wave crucially depends on the wave amplitude, and provides trapping in a moving potential well for high amplitudes.
+Finally, the dynamics of various particles in a beat wave crucially depends on the wave amplitude and provides trapping in a moving potential well for high amplitudes.

 Importantly, our models describe different mechanisms for the control of the particle motion from the wave source (pushing) or towards the source (pulling).
 In particular, small variations in the frequencies or amplitudes of interfering waves can readily alter the direction of the particle motion.
 We have found that the process of particle insertion in the beat wave field significantly affects its motion, but this difficulty can be overcome by using a `super-wavepacket' with adiabatic modulation of the beat-wave amplitude.